Syqpe/TO-DO/README.md

 I used: ReactHooks + localStorage

 # You can
-You can sort, search by search, show active /search
+You can sort, search by search, show active/compeleted (#to-do card)